 If you suspect that you have termites, you should call a pest control company to have them inspect your property.
 Termites are present in almost every State (Alaska is the only state that is termite free, thanks to their climate), and if an infestation is left unchecked they can cause serious damage to your building.
-A pest control company like TPC Property Inspection Services will inspect your property and tell you for sure whether or not you have an infestation.
+A pest control company like The Pest Company will inspect your property and tell you for sure whether or not you have an infestation.
 Here’s a quick overview of what inspectors are looking for when they visit your home.

 Termites spread from property to property in swarms.
 If you see a couple of termites in your home, this is evidence that there is a nest nearby, and you are at-risk of infestation.
 Termites look a lot like winged ants, but they have straight antennae and wider waists than ants.
 If you see some flying around your home, close your windows and doors and call an exterminator.